white1107/resume/README.md

 ### The University of Tokyo
   Technical Assistant　Technical Assistant, April.
-2022 - Now
+2022 - March.
+2023

 - Parallelization of quantum computation for higher speed